aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 #### Teamcity server

-The TeamCity server is usually installed on a single dedicated machine that manages the entire CI/CD process.
+The TeamCity server is a central management component that is usually installed on a single dedicated machine that manages all pipelines.

-It does not perform any build or test actions directly; it orchestrates the process of using Build Agents to run these tasks.
+It does not perform any build or test actions directly; it orchestrates the process of using any amount of Build Agents to run these tasks.

 > [!NOTE]
 > You can scale up TeamCity servers via a load balancer, to also assign more build agents in total by adding more servers.